Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

 Emmanuel Rivera At The Plate

-- Rivera is batting .333 with five doubles, a home run and three walks.
+- Rivera has six doubles, a home run and three walks while batting .343.

+- Rivera enters this game on a four-game hitting streak.
+In his last outings, he's hitting .368.

-- He has gone deep in one of 21 games, and in 1.4% of his plate appearances.
+- He has hit a home run in one of 22 games, and in 1.4% of his plate appearances.

-- Rivera has driven in a run in eight games this season (38.1%), including two games with multiple runs batted in.
+- In eight games this year (36.4%), Rivera has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.